fransenglich/swiftmusicmashup/README.md

     - Different kinds of queries
 * Relevant platforms

-## Code

-The marshalling from JSON to Swift is very verbose.
-For a real scenario, I would use more time to look whether there's an option for making the library ignore un-recognised values.
-However, the stability and robustness of that approach can on the other hand be questioned.

 ## Development

 No particular attention have been paid to commit messages.
 I think this is all right, it's fast prototyping to get to a base where others can contribute.
 A message/history rewrite could be considered.

 # My Own Valuation

-I obviously think this is somewhat all right.
+I think this is somewhat all right.
 Many aspects or features that needs to be addressed have been identified.
 The code is neat, follows conventions and established practices, and duplication is avoided.
+Much can be done for bringing this to product level.